zoey402/zoey402/README.md

 - Explore it here: zoeportfolio.online

-### 🔍 DataLab SDK (Open Source)
-- Contributed to an NLP research platform by optimizing preprocessing functions, reducing processing time by 30%.

-- Developed unit tests with 90%+ code coverage and integrated preprocessing with the main API module.

 ## 💼 Professional Experience
 ### Software Engineer Intern @ 1 Thing Org
 - Built end-to-end features for a social networking MVP using React Native and Firebase.